Replace lost volume and restore a more youthful appearance with Allergan’s Voluma. $150 OFF VOLUMA FOR THE MONTH OF OCTOBER

 The day of your procedure you will take your prescribed pain medication one hour before surgery.
 Do not wear any lotions or make-up on the day of surgery.
 Do not wear any jewelry to the office.
 Wear comfortable clothes that are easy to put on and take off.
 A shirt that zips or buttons up the front is preferable, as are loose workout pants or sweat pants.
 When you arrive, you will be brought to the procedure room where Dr. Maloney will discuss the surgical plan, answer any last minute questions you have and mark the surgical site.

 A light compression dressing will be applied over the surgical area to minimize swelling and bruising.
 Sleep with your head elevated for the first few days to help minimize swelling.
 You will want to rest and eat healthy foods to promote healing.
-Drink plenty of fluids and avoid alcohol and smoking.
+Drink plenty of fluids, avoid alcohol and smoking.
 A low-grade fever is not unusual after any type of surgery.
 Early and frequent ambulation after surgery is recommended to reduce the risk of blood clot formation in the legs and to speed up your recovery.
-You may be stiff and sore when you first get up and walk around but the more active you are, the better you will feel.
 You may develop some swelling after surgery.
 It takes about three weeks to see the final results, so be patient during the healing process.
-You may remove your dressings and shower the day after surgery.
+You may remove your dressings the evening of surgery and shower the following day.
+You will have a drain to remove excess fluid.
+Please record the fluid volume and empty your drain as needed.
+Click here to see video of Dr. Maloney discussing a surgical drain.
 You will return to the office for your first postoperative exam one to three days after surgery.
 If you have any questions during the recovery phase, please call our office any time, day or night.
-At your pre-operative appointment you will be given our after hours number as well as Dr. Maloney’s personal cell phone number.
+At your pre-operative appointment you will be given our after-hours number as well as Dr. Maloney’s personal cell phone number.

 After the procedure, you will see improvements in the contour of your neck and jawline.
 Wrinkles will be reduced and you will have a beautiful more youthful appearance.